 - Group Area and Auto Area, Group Area uses a group of points (you can move these around) that you precisely move to what you want in focus.
 Auto Area, you leave the guesswork to the camera and can detect faces and focus automatically set focus on the face.
 As mentioned these groups can be moved around to accommodate your choice of composition.

-- Overall you have 7 focus modes with up to 153 focus points (depending on lens used).
+- Overall you have 7 focus modes with up to 153 focus points (depending on the lens used).

-Missing PopUp Flash: Yes, but the benefit at least for me is now my PC-E lens are "fully" compatible.
+Missing PopUp Flash: Yes, but the benefit at least for me is now my PC-E lens is "fully" compatible.
 I can rotate the PC-E lenses without striking the pentaprism due to it being smaller without the built-in flash.

 Wireless Remote Flash Fire: With the wireless accessory you can now remote fire your SB-5000 flashes using an optional WR-RA10.
 This feature uses "radio frequency" not IR. but the camera works perfectly fine with modern Nikon flashes such as SB-700 / SB-910.